For Immediate Release

 The revisions are designed to more fully align the rating system with the FFIEC agencies’ current risk-based, tailored examination approaches.
 The proposed revisions were not developed with the intention of setting new or higher supervisory expectations for financial institutions; their adoption will represent no additional regulatory burden.

 The FFIEC invites public comments on any aspect of the attached proposal.
 Comments must be received 60 days from publication in the Federal Register.
-All comments received, including any personal information provided, will be posted, generally without change, to www.regulations.gov. (opens new window)
+All comments received, including any personal information provided, will be posted, generally without change, to www.regulations.gov. (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)

 |CFPB||Sam Gilford||(202) 435-7673|